rach7110/sun-moon-tide/README.md

 * Node 12.18
 ### Installation

-A step by step guide that will tell you how to get the development environment up and running.
+A step by step guide that will tell you how to get your development environment up and running.

 ```
 $ git clone https://github.com/rach7110/sun-moon-tide